Bersih 3.0 rally: Bersih's demands

+These demands were later agreed by the government prior to the 2012 protests except for one demand.

+Following the government's agreement to the demands, Bersih shifted to demanding the resignation of the entire Election Commission, a demand which analysts consider unreasonable.

 Public select committee

 The Parliamentary Select Committee (PSC) on Electoral Reforms was formed in the aftermath of the 2011 Bersih rally.
 The committee, consisting of five Barisan Nasional MPs, three Pakatan Rakyat MPs and one Independent MP, came up with 22 recommendations for reforming the electoral system in Malaysia.
 However an opposition minority report was rejected by the parliament speaker without further debate.

 Lead up to the rally

 Announcement

 Early in April 2012, the Public Select Committee released a report of their findings on electoral reform.
 The speaker in the Dewan Rakyat, or House of Representatives, passed the report with no debate between the opposition and ruling parties.
 An opposition minority report was not included in the final report.
-So far none of Bersih's demands have been met, and with indications that the Malaysian Government would be calling a general election without any electoral reforms, Bersih announced a third rally for clean and fair elections for 28 April 2012.
+So far, none of Bersih's demands have been met, and with indications that the Malaysian Government would be calling a general election without any electoral reforms, Bersih announced a third rally for clean and fair elections for 28 April 2012.